Dharmpal Singh: Early life and education

-Dharmpal Singh was born in Bareilly district.
+Dharmpal Singh was born in Bareilly district in a Lodhi family.
 He attended the M. J. P. Rohilkhand University and attained LL.B., BEd and MA degrees.

 Political career

-Dharmpal Singh has been a MLA for four terms.
+Dharmpal Singh has been a MLA for five terms.
 He represented the Aonla constituency and is a member of the Bharatiya Janata Party political party.

 He won his seat in the 2017 Uttar Pradesh Assembly election to Sidh raj Singh of the Samajwadi Party.